tawat-ki/codecompanion-history.nvim/README.md

                     refresh_every_n_prompts = 0, -- e.g., 3 to refresh after every 3rd user prompt
                     ---Maximum number of times to refresh the title (default: 3) max_refreshes = 3,
+                    format_title = function(original_title)
+                        -- this can be a custom function that applies some custom -- formatting to the title.
+                        return original_title
+                    end
                 },
                 ---On exiting and entering neovim, loads the last chat on opening chat continue_last_chat = false,